Shailesh Singh: Early life

 Dr. Shailesh Singh was born on 20 July 1980 in Bharatpur, Rajasthan.
 He is the second child and the only son of Dr. Digamber Singh and Asha Singh.

 Shailesh completed his primary and secondary education in Bharatpur district.
 He later attended a boarding school in Mussoorie for two years.
 As an undergraduate student, Shailesh pursued medicine and completed his MBBS from MGM Institute of Health Sciences in 2006.

 Political career

 Early Career (2008 - 2017)

 After graduation, Shailesh actively engaged in family businesses and oversaw the management of his father's commercial affairs.
 In 2007, he was appointed the Director of the Shree Digamber Nursing College in Bharatpur and the Shree Digamber Engineering College in Dausa.

 In the 2008 Rajasthan Legislative Assembly election, Shailesh successfully campaigned for his father in the Deeg-Kumher Assembly constituency.
 During the 2013 Rajasthan Legislative Assembly election, Shailesh was again actively engaged in his father's unsuccessful campaign.
 These engagements introduced him to public and political life.

 Active Politics (2017 - Present)

 After the death of Dr. Digamber Singh

-On 27 October 2017, after the passing away of his father, Shailesh stepped into active politics at the age of 37.
+On 27 October 2017, after the death of his father, Shailesh stepped into active politics at the age of 37.
 He unsuccessfully contested the 2018 Rajasthan Legislative Assembly election from the Deeg-Kumher Assembly constituency, marking the family's second consecutive defeat from the constituency.